 We’ll discuss the individual giants below, including what to expect, location and a Giants of Mandurah map.
 But if you’d like to see what they look like, make sure to watch our video below first.
 Trust me, they are amazing to see in person!

-How to get started hunting giants
+How to get started hunting the Giants of Mandurah

 What’s important to note is that one of the Giants, Billie Bob, wandered off to Perth and can be found there.
 So if you’re already in Perth or coming from the north, it makes sense to find him first before heading an hour further south to Mandurah to discover the remaining five.